 Expectations for behaviour on school visits and out of school activities remain as those for school.
-At all stages of planning and preparation for an off-site visit, should a pupil's behaviour whilst at school or on a previous visit give cause for concern, then a risk assessment will be carried out.
+At all stages of planning and preparation for an off-site visit, should a pupil's behaviour whilst at school or on a previous visit give cause for concern, then a risk assessment review will be carried out.
 Where challenging behaviour is due to a special educational need, appropriate support will be put in place.
 The school will endeavour to work in partnership with a pupil's parents and on occasions may request them to accompany their child on a visit.
+Our aim is never to exclude a pupil from a trip except when the health and safety of themselves or others is at risk.

-Encouraging Appropriate Behaviour Modelling
+Encouraging Appropriate Behaviour

+Modelling